 Sit down for a meal by the water with fresh-baked bread, sandwiches, homemade desserts, and so much more.
 Soups will warm you up on fall and winter days, grilled dishes and fresh salads are great for spring and summer days, and desserts like the chocolate pecan pie and lemonade pie will finish off any meal perfectly.

 You won’t hear Pigeon Forge restaurants without hearing about The Old Mill.
-Serving breakfast, lunch, and dinner, this Southern spot serves up heaping plates of food, from family-style vegetables and fried chicken to fritters with maple butter and mini muffins for breakfast.
-It’s a menu full of comfort foods here, with turkey and dressing, meatloaf, chicken pot pie, and post roast to name a few.
+Serving breakfast, lunch, and dinner riverside, this Southern spot serves up heaping plates of food, from family-style vegetables and fried chicken to fritters with maple butter and mini muffins for breakfast.
+It’s a menu full of comfort foods here, with turkey and dressing, meatloaf, chicken pot pie, and pot roast to name a few.

 Goods from the Gristmill & Pantry